 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-1 does not offer wifi capability.
+In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-1 and the A6500 have been discontinued, but can regularly be found used on eBay.
 The E-1 was replaced by the Olympus E-3, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Sony A6500 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-1 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.